Silver price today (November 17), world silver recorded continued decrease due to great pressure from the increase in USD price.

 Silver markets continued to see declines today, with prices down 0.31% to $30.57 an ounce.
 This decline once again shows that the pressure from the USD is increasing.

 One of the main reasons for the downward pressure on silver prices is the strengthening of the US dollar.
-The Dollar Index, which measures the strength of the greenback against other major currencies, continued to rise and hit a one-year high.
-A stronger US dollar makes assets priced in dollars, including silver, more expensive for holders of other currencies, thereby reducing demand for the precious metal.
+The Dollar Index, which measures the strength of the greenback against other major currencies, continues to rise and hit a one-year high.
+A stronger US dollar makes assets priced in US dollars, including silver, more expensive for holders of other currencies, thereby reducing demand for the precious metal.

 Source: https://congthuong.vn/gia-bac-hom-nay-17112024-bac-tiep-tuc-lao-doc-duoi-ap-luc-cu-a-dong-ng-usd-359192.html